We offer a range of services for community organisations to help them find and support volunteers, including:

 - manage your volunteering opportunities.

-The Boroondara Volunteer Resource Centre is an endorsed partner for Volunteering Victoria’s Continuous Development Program.
+The Boroondara Volunteer Resource Centre runs free workshops for volunteer leaders and is an endorsed partner for Volunteering Victoria’s Continuous

 To learn more about the program, see Volunteering Victoria - Continuous Professional Development.

 Our bi-monthly network meetings bring volunteer managers of community organisations together to network, share experiences, raise issues and discuss challenges.